CypherCove/gdx-tween/README.md

 of a ColorTween is not the basic gamma-corrected RGB that is used by `Color.lerp` and scene2D's `ColorAction`, but rather `ColorSpace.LinearRgb`.

 ColorSpace can be selected by using `ColorAction.colorSpace()`.
+For each color space, there is a direct version, and a "Degamma" version.
+Using the Degamma version of a color space means that it assumes that the Color object is being kept in gamma-corrected sRGB space (as is typical in libGDX if using the color with SpriteBatch's default shader), and that gamma correction should be removed for the interpolation and then reapplied on the result.

-The available types:
+The available color spaces:

- * *Rgb*: Gamma-corrected color space.
-This provides direct interpolation of RGB values and is the least computationally expensive, but may produce very uneven-looking or muddy blends.
+ * *RGB*: This provides direct interpolation of a Color's RGB values and is the least computationally expensive, but may produce uneven or muddy blends.
+If `DegammaRgb` is used on an sRGB Color, the blend will be smooth in terms of light energy, but it will not appear even to the eye.
- * *LinearRgb*: (The default) Linear color space.
-This results in significantly smoother transitions at slightly more computational cost.
- * *Hsv*: Hue, saturation, and value color space.
+ * *HSV*: Hue, saturation, and value color space.
 This can prevent desaturated color from appearing in the middle when interpolating between two saturated colors, but has a tendency to introduce intermediate hues which can produce a rainbow effect.
 Moderate computational cost.
+ * *HSL*: Hue, saturation and lightness color space.
+This has a similar effect as Hsv, but treats "whiteness" as distinct from saturation, so blends between whitish or dark colors to pure colors may appear more stable.
  * *Lab*: CIELAB color space.
 Lab color space was designed specifically to make even changes in the color parameters look even to the human eye.
 It produces extremely smooth-looking blends.
 However, for certain transitions it may produce faint hints of intermediate hues.
 It has a high computational cost.
+ * *LCH*: This is a cylindrical transformation of Lab color space, so it has an angular hue component analogous to that of HSV.
+Blends are very smooth, but may contain intermediate hues, producing a rainbow effect.
+ * *IPT*: IPT color space.
+It produces extremely smooth-looking blends and has better hue stability than Lab.
+ * *LMS Compressed*: This is the gamma compressed LMS color space that is the intermediate step of transforming XYZ color to IPT color space, as defined by IPT's forward transform.
+It also produces very smooth-looking blends, but omits a matrix multiplication step as compared to IPT.